 Covers techniques and practice in reading and enjoying literature in its various forms: poetry, drama, prose fiction, and film.
 Examines such features of literary meanings as imagery, characterization, narration, and patterning in sound and sense.
 Offered: AWSp.

 The primary aim of this course is to introduce students to the practice and pleasure of critically reading literature.
-To do so, we will engage with contemporary re-tellings and re-imaginings of fairy tales in various genres: short story, graphic novel, novella, and music album, as well as visual media.
+To do so, we will engage with contemporary re-tellings and re-imaginings of fairy tales in various genres including short story, music album, visual texts, and film.

 Student learning goals